How to use MileageWise’s Odometer Recording Sections tool

 The section with the red coloring indicates that you have to manually adjust that section since the deficit or surplus is more than what would be a result of a minor error.

-Important: The odometer reading section feature is a pop-up window.
+Important: The odo reading section feature is a pop-up window.
 You can drag and move it around your screen and collapse it by clicking on the upward arrow next to the close button in the top right corner.

 When you collapse the window, you will only see the header, but it won’t disappear completely.

-When you start correcting an odometer reading section you’ll be able to move this window with you, even through menu points.
+When you start correcting an odometer section you’ll be able to move this window with you, even through menu points.
 Resize it, collapse it, and open it down again when you need to check what changes have occurred in each section.

-This functionality will become important later when we talk about the most common use case scenarios, where you need to navigate between menus and you would want the odometer reading section tool to move with you so you can double-check what changes your modifications have made.
+This functionality will become important later when we talk about the most common use case scenarios, where you need to navigate between menus and you would want the odometer section tool to move with you so you can double-check what changes your modifications have made.

 The most common use case scenarios are the following: